 Eclipses are metaphysically times in which Darkness temporarily overcomes Light.
 This is why they are traditionally seen as troublesome omens.

-There will be fourteen minutes of totally, which means that the full impact will not be felt until the end of July in 2022.
+There will be fourteen minutes of totality, which means that the full impact will not be felt until the end of July in 2022.

 For information on the general nature of Eclipses see below: